 40. Attend Your First Outfit Fitting

-This is an exciting appointment, but be open about any major alterations that need making (such as the adding of straps or length of sleeves).
-Your final fitting will be the time to make smaller changes to the size.
+Whether you've ordered a dream gown or a tailor-made suit, it’s time to head to your first fitting about six to eight weeks before the wedding.
+This is an exciting appointment where any major alterations need to be decided (such as the adding of straps or changing length of legs/sleeves).
+Your final fitting will be the time to make smaller changes to the fit.

 41. Buy Your Wedding Party Gifts